mladenovskanat/pet-service/README.md

 Note: species is a string for simplicity.
 It could be converted to an enum if stricter domain rules are required.

 # Architecture Decisions
-DDD & Hexagonal Architecture: Chosen to isolate the domain logic from the database, making it easier to refactor or replace persistence mechanisms in the future while keeping the core logic clean and maintainable.
+DDD & Hexagonal Architecture (lightweight): Chosen to isolate the domain logic from the database, making it easier to refactor or replace persistence mechanisms in the future while keeping the core logic clean and maintainable.